rasouza/ruby-api/README.md

 ## Introduction

-Bootstrap Grape application for REST APIs
+Bootstrap Grape application for REST APIs.
+Refer to [Wiki](https://github.com/rasouza/API_boilerplate/wiki) to know more about how features are implemented

 ## Features